gisikw/obsidian-hext/test-vault/Hext Roadmap.md

 - [ ] Parse terrain labels and set Hex backgrounds accordingly
 - [ ] Write a TerrainTransformer that transforms terrain keys into background colors
 - [ ] Write an SVGBoundsVisitor that can identify our min/max x,y
+- [ ] Write an SVGTagTransformer that adds .svgPre and .svgPost to nodes
+- [ ] Continue writing AST transforms until we get an SVG output
+- [ ] Write an SVGGenerator that overwrites visit.
+Concat the .svgPre, super(), then the .svgPost